Note: We have created this valuable guide to assist those readers running SMSF pensions, or for any reader considering starting a SMSF pension.

 The ATO is examining several arrangements “involving individuals, companies and SMSFs that [the ATO] believe may have entered into dividend stripping arrangements and artificially created a series of inter-related transactions designed to generate significant tax benefits.”

-For more information on the ATO compliance hit list, and the potential penalties for breaking the super laws, see SuperGuide articles SMSF compliance: ATO’s hit list for the 2018/2019 year and SMSF trustees face big penalties: 2018/2019 guide
+For more information on the ATO compliance hit list, and the potential penalties for breaking the super laws, see SuperGuide articles SMSF compliance: ATO’s hit list for the 2018/2019 year and What are the penalties for SMSF non-compliance?

 15. Most fund expenses cannot be claimed in pension phase